guptamadhur/Bike-Sharing-Assignment/README.md

 	pages={1-15}
 }

 ## Assignment Steps

-### Data visualisations
-- perform EDA to understand various variables
-- check correlation between the variables

-### Data preparation
+### 1. Data preparation
 - clean the data structure
 - drop unneccessary variables
 - create dummy variables for all categorical features
 - divide the data to train and test
 - perform scaling
-- divide data into dependent and independent variables
+- divide data into dependent and independent variables.

+### 2. Data visualisations
+- perform EDA to understand various variables
+- check correlation between the variables

-### Data modelling and evaluation
+### 3. Data modelling and evaluation
 - create linear regression model with no Regularisation
 - create models using Ridge and Lasso Regularisation
 - create additional models model using mixed approach (RFE & VIF/p-Value) and apply Ridge Regularisation